 How to disable the automatic reboot in the safe mode that we've set up above?
 Open the System Configuration utility, and deselect the Safe boot option.

-Yet another solution to this problem is to force Windows 8 and Windows 10 to behave in the same way as Windows 7.
+Yet another solution to this problem is to force Windows 11, 10, or 8 to behave in the same way as Windows 7.
 To do that, run Command Prompt "As Administrator", and enter the following command:

 bcdedit /set {current} bootmenupolicy legacy

-This should make Windows 8 and Windows 10 or 11 display the old-style black-and-white boot menu, instead of the fancy new one.
+This should make Windows 11, 10, or 8 display the old-style black-and-white boot menu, instead of the fancy new one.

 An update: If you have one of the latest builds of Windows 10 or 11, then it probably uses PowerShell instead of the regular command prompt.
 In such a case, the above command will NOT work!
 It must be entered into the "old" command prompt window, not into the PowerShell one.